 To be honest, the VPN client and all of the above-described procedures to get it working is a bit of a pain.
 Having experience with VPNs and understanding how they work, I was able to get through it relatively quickly, but I didn’t like it very much.
 For beginners and experienced users alike - considering the price - this VPN client is a bit of a joke.
 At least it is OpenVPN though.

-The mobile app for My Private Network I tested was the Android version.
+The mobile app for My Private Network I tested was the Android version, however, they also have a VPN for iPhone users.
 Installation and tests were performed on a Samsung Galaxy S8+ running Android 8.0.0.

 Once your credentials are entered, tap Login.
 The next page presented shows your current location, IP address, and a big icon indicating you are currently disconnected.
 Even though the app is running, no VPN connections have yet been made.